lIang70/hare/readme.md

-# Hare
+# hare

+> An event-driven network library for multi-threaded in C++11.

 ## Todo

 ### base

-- xml-reader
-- daemon
+- WEPOLL

 ### net